mderveeuw/MinesweeperOnline/README.md

 # MultiplayerMinesweeper
-Multiplayer minesweeper made with Socket.io and p5.js
+Multiplayer version of Minesweeper that can be played in a browser.
+Made with Socket.io and p5.js.